 I can guarantee you that working remotely with a writer is not a negative.
 In fact, you could easily miss out on working with the best resume writer, if you’ll only work in person with them.

 Will information be gathered through phone calls or emailed worksheets or both?
 Will phone consultation(s) with the actual writer, to strategize how to best position you, be part of the process?

 This can vary from same day to several weeks or more.
 Get a clear idea of how long the entire process will take, unless this doesn’t matter to you.
-But keep in mind, the quality of an executive resume that takes a few days to write will probably not be as good as one that takes more than a week.
+But keep in mind, the quality of an executive resume that takes a few days to write will probably not be as good as one that takes a week or more.

 Do they request that you send them the resume you have and/or complete an assessment form?
 If so, please do that and give them an indication of your career target, before contacting them.
 Give them the chance to review your career history and target job(s) beforehand, so they’ll be prepared for a mutually beneficial initial conversation with you.

 Does this service also craft collateral career marketing documents (targeted cover letters, achievement summary, career biography, leadership initiatives profile, reference and accolades dossier, etc.) to support your requisite executive resume?

 What do they offer beyond executive resume writing?